Sitecore/Sitecore.Demo.Scenarios/play-media-chone/04. Content Management APIs/02. Connect to a Content Hub ONE Instance/README.md

 2. In the mobile application:
     1. Click the "QR Code" button.
     2. If asked, Allow the application to use your phone camera.

+        > **Note:** If you are using a phone emulator, the camera view could be showing green noise instead of your webcam video feed.
+If that happens, click the back button and click again on the "QR Code" button.
+You should now see your webcam video feed.

     3. Point your phone camera to the demo portal QR code.

+        > **Note:** If you are using a phone emulator and an external webcam, point the webcam to the demo portal QR code on your screen.
+If you do not have an external webcam, you can print the demo portal QR code and place the printed QR code in front of your integrated computer webcam.

         - If there is any error while validating the connection details or connecting to the Content Hub ONE instance, the error details will be displayed.

         ![Scanning QR Code](./media/connect-chone-5.png)